 Sumilon Island is a must on everyone’s Cebu itinerary just 20 minutes boat ride from Oslob.
-It is the best day trip or overnight stay you can do when exploring South Cebu.
+It’s the best day trip or overnight stay you can do when exploring South Cebu.

-The only access to Sumilon Island is by boat which departs daily from Mainland Bancogon in Oslob to Sumilon Island at 8:00am, 9:30am, and 11:00am.
-The return boat from Sumilon Island to Mainland Bancogo departs at 12:00pm, 1:30pm, 3:30pm, and 5:00pm.
+The only access to Sumilon Island is by boat which departs daily from Mainland Bancogon in Oslob to Sumilon Island at 8:00 am, 9:30 am, and 11:00 am.

-I recommend purchasing the Bluewater Sumilon Day Pass online in advance with Klook which gives you access to all of the facilities at Bluewater Sumilon Island Resort such as the infinity pool, private beach area, freshwater lagoon and the restaurant.
+I recommend purchasing the Bluewater Sumilon Day Pass online in advance with Viator which gives you access to all of the facilities at Bluewater Sumilon Island Resort such as the infinity pool, private beach area, freshwater lagoon, and restaurant.

 As well as the Sumilon sandbar, you can go snorkeling around the reefs, climb up the ladders for some rock jumping and go for a short hike along the jungle trail to the lighthouse.

-Wondering where to head to next after your 5 days in Cebu?
-Well, you have a few options which I have listed below:
+Wondering where to head next after your 5 days in Cebu?
+Well, you have a few options which I have listed below.

 OPTION 1: CEBU TO SIQUIJOR